Alshon Jeffery: 2017 season

 On March 9, 2017, Jeffery signed a one-year, $14 million contract with the Philadelphia Eagles.
 Jeffery made his Eagles debut on September 10, 2017, in the season opener against the Washington Redskins.
 He finished the game with 38 yards on three catches.
 In Week 2 on September 17 at Kansas City, Jeffery had 92 yards on 7 catches and one touchdown, his first as an Eagle, in a 27–20 loss to the Chiefs.
-On December 2, 2017, Jeffrey signed a four-year extension worth $52 million with $27 million guaranteed.
+On December 2, 2017, Jeffery signed a four-year extension worth $52 million with $27 million guaranteed.

 The Eagles finished the season 13–3 and earned a first round bye.
 In the Divisional Round against the Atlanta Falcons, Jeffery recorded 4 catches for 61 yards in a 15–10 victory.
 In the NFC Championship against the Minnesota Vikings, Jeffery caught five passes for 85 yards and two touchdowns in 38–7 victory to advance to Super Bowl LII.
 In the Super Bowl, Jeffery caught 3 passes for 73 yards and scored the first touchdown of the game.
 The Eagles went on to defeat the New England Patriots 41–33 to give Jeffery and the franchise its first Super Bowl championship.
 On February 21, 2018, it was revealed that Jeffery underwent surgery for a torn rotator cuff.

 2018 season

 Jeffery underwent rotator cuff surgery in the offseason.
 He was kept out of action going into the regular season.
 In Week 4 of the 2018 season, Jeffery returned from his injury and recorded eight receptions for 105 receiving yards and a touchdown against the Tennessee Titans.
 In Week 6, against the New York Giants, he had eight receptions for 74 receiving yards and two touchdowns.
 The Eagles ended up making the 2018–19 NFL playoffs with a 9–7 record.
 In the Wild Card round, Jeffery made six receptions for 82 receiving yards against his former team, the Chicago Bears.
 The Eagles won 16–15.
 In the Divisional Round matchup against the New Orleans Saints, Jeffery had 5 catches for 63 yards.
 As the Eagles were on a successful drive late in the 4th quarter, a wide open Jeffery dropped a pass from Nick Foles that fell into the hands of Saints' cornerback Marshon Lattimore.
 After the interception, Jeffery and the Eagles' offense never got the ball back as the Saints won 20–14.

-In the postgame interview, Jeffery stated that “It sucks right now.
-Everyone in the locker room, we’re all down.
+In the postgame interview, Jeffery stated that "It sucks right now.
+Everyone in the locker room, we're all down.
 Like I said, I let my teammates down, I let the city of Philadelphia down.
-That’s on me.
-We’ll be back next year for sure.
-One play don’t define me, it happens.
-It’s part of football.
-I just hated the way it happened in the playoffs, and it was the final moment.”
+That's on me.
+We'll be back next year for sure.
+One play don't define me, it happens.
+It's part of football.
+I just hated the way it happened in the playoffs, and it was the final moment."